ail-workshop/ail-workshop.github.io/README.md

-# Agency and Intentions in Language
+# salt30
-A simple template for a workshop based on SALT29/30 github pages.
+Website for SALT30 at Cornell